sufiyan-2005/New-Demo/README.md

 # New-Demo
-This is a new demo for GIt and GIthub class
+This is a new demo for GIt and GIthub class.